michael2012z/BitBible/markdown/KJV/files/Gen.md

 2. The fountains also of the deep and the windows of heaven were stopped, and the rain from heaven was restrained;

-3. And the waters returned from off the earth continually: and after the end of the hundred and fifty days the waters were abated.continually: Heb. in going and returning
+3. And the waters returned from off the earth continually: and after the end of the hundred and fifty days the waters were abated.

 4. And the ark rested in the seventh month, on the seventeenth day of the month, upon the mountains of Ararat.

-5. And the waters decreased continually until the tenth month: in the tenth month, on the first day of the month, were the tops of the mountains seen.decreased…: Heb. were in going and decreasing
+5. And the waters decreased continually until the tenth month: in the tenth month, on the first day of the month, were the tops of the mountains seen.

 6. And it came to pass at the end of forty days, that Noah opened the window of the ark which he had made:

-7. And he sent forth a raven, which went forth to and fro, until the waters were dried up from off the earth.to…: Heb. in going forth and returning
+7. And he sent forth a raven, which went forth to and fro, until the waters were dried up from off the earth.

 8. Also he sent forth a dove from him, to see if the waters were abated from off the face of the ground;

-9. But the dove found no rest for the sole of her foot, and she returned unto him into the ark, for the waters were on the face of the whole earth: then he put forth his hand, and took her, and pulled her in unto him into the ark.pulled…: Heb. caused her to come
+9. But the dove found no rest for the sole of her foot, and she returned unto him into the ark, for the waters were on the face of the whole earth: then he put forth his hand, and took her, and pulled her in unto him into the ark.

 10. And he stayed yet other seven days; and again he sent forth the dove out of the ark;